webqit/webflo/README.md

  <summary><b>Build <i>scalable</i> anything</b> using a <i>Divide-and-Conquer Algorithm<a href="https://en.wikipedia.org/wiki/Divide-and-conquer_algorithm"><small><sup>[i]</sup></small></a></i>!
 Webflo gives you a <i>workflow</i>-based design pattern for laying out your routes; and this is new!</summary>
 <br>

-Here's how it all looks.
+Here's a glimpse of your Webflo app.

-For when your app requires a backend.
+For when your application involves a backend.
 + The `server` directory for all things server-side routing.
 The `public` directory for static files.

   ```shell
   my-app